-The Circus Project’s award-winning outreach program strives to provide support for people who face financial, cultural, or other barriers to arts participation.
+The Circus Project’s award-winning outreach program strives to provide support for people who face barriers to arts participation.
 We offer multiple approaches to address the diverse spectrum of needs and abilities and provide opportunities for continued engagement and advancement within our recreational and pre-professional programs.

 In 2017, we offered $23,248.50 in scholarships to students in need.
 However, a decade of experience has shown us that cost is only one of the many barriers to arts access for underserved youth and adults and we have recently expanded our programing to address the diversity of needs we see.
 In our new Pathways program, we collaborate directly with social service partners and students to identify and support youth and adults facing a variety of systemic barriers who are drawn to circus but need resources and a plan to be able to engage more fully with our programs.
 In addition to working with each student to co-create a training plan, our Pathways coordinator connects students with resources as needed, including athletic wear, food, bus tickets, access to showers and personal hygiene items, mentorship, translation or childcare.

 Pathways includes outreach classes through our community partnerships, individualized student support as needed, and organizational assessment to ensure the Circus Project is an accessible space for all.

 Previous partners include:

 - Boys & Girls Club

 - Friends of the Children

 - Bridge Meadows

 If you are interested in applying for a financial scholarship or other support, please feel free to contact us.